SP5GW/garden_lights_rb_pi_zero/README.md

 - both channels are switched on based on automatically calculated sunset time + predefined delay period
 - main channel can be turned on with external on/off door switch as well
 - configurable offset period controls delay between activation of main and secondary channel
-- period when lights remain turned on can be configured
+- period when lights remain turned on can be configured separately for winter and summer time
 - controller can be restarted by pressing Reset button
 - controller can be shut down by toggling 5x the door switch within 1min interval
 - door switch toggles are indicated by a beep.